Birds of a techy feather flock to Bird & Bird.

-Bird & Bird receives around 1,500 applications each year for its training contract.
-The first step in the process is a critical reasoning test, after which recruiters invite 60 candidates who made the grade to complete an online video interview in which they're sent a link and given a week to record their answers to a set of questions.
-From here, around 16 candidates are asked to attend an insight and selection day.
+Bird & Bird receives around 2,000 applications each year for its training contract.
+The first step in the process is a critical reasoning test, after which recruiters invite candidates who made the grade to complete an online video interview in which they're sent a link and given a week to record their answers to a set of questions.
+From here, candidates are asked to attend an insight and selection day.

-This sees candidates asked to demonstrate various competencies through three activities: a presentation and interview, a group task and a written task.
-Those who impress go on to a formal panel interview, which further tests these competencies.
-Insiders suggest coming armed with a thorough knowledge of your CV and just how your skill set equips you to work at the firm, and being prepared to defend your interest in Bird & Bird over its peer firms.
+This sees candidates asked to demonstrate various competencies through three activities: an interview, a group task and a written task.
+Those who impress go on to a panel interview, which further tests these competencies.
+Insiders suggest coming armed with a thorough knowledge of your application form and just how your skill set equips you to work at the firm and being prepared to defend your interest in Bird & Bird over its peer firms.
 As one trainee pointed out: “The firm is into deep sector knowledge, so make sure you're ready to talk about the industries we work in.”

 From here, training contract offers are made.

-Attendees are assigned a trainee buddy and a supervisor each, and they sit in a single department during their visit, though they work on an ongoing task over the course of the three weeks that sees them engage with lawyers across the firm.
-This task is updated every year, though it's usually a research task that culminates in a panel presentation.
+Attendees are assigned a trainee buddy and a supervisor each, and they sit in a single department during their visit, though there are numerous opportunities for them engage with lawyers across the firm.

-That said, the usual credentials – 2:1-plus results, excellent A levels, commercial awareness and interpersonal skills – are firmly required.
+That said, the usual credentials – commercial awareness and interpersonal skills – are firmly required.
 Insiders told us Bird & Bird is particularly interested in “people who are willing to engage with the firm more broadly than simply doing their work and going home.”
 At the same time, they agreed it's important for applicants to have other interests outside of law.
-“You'll find trainees here all sorts of strings to their bow,” said one.
-As such, be sure to mention in your application if you're a keen volleyballer, watercolour wizard or crochet champ.
+“You'll find trainees here with all sorts of strings to their bow,” said one.
+As such, be sure to mention in your application if you're a keen volleyballer.

 Bird & Bird